 Potentially, Universal could revive its fortunes by making a modest pivot into cannabis.
 Since it already processes other products, shifting into weed should not create any major operational shifts.
 Moreover, it also controls a supply chain useful for both procuring and distributing its product.
 This supply chain extends to over 30 countries on five different continents.

-Although the company has yet to announce such a move, investors may already notice this potential.
-UVV stock shot higher in May as operating income rose despite falling sales.
-The stock has risen almost 60% from its May lows.
-Despite this stock price increase and the company’s 100-plus year history, the company remains small.
-UVV’s market cap comes in at less than $1.7 billion.
+Although the company has yet to announce such a move, investors may already have noticed this potential.
+UVV stock shot higher in the middle of last year as its operating income rose despite its falling sales.
+The stock subsequently lost most of its mid-2018 gains.

 As of this writing, Will Healy did not hold a position in any of the aforementioned stocks.
 You can follow Will on Twitter at @HealyWriting.